 *This is my favourite stabiliser to use behind all of our embroideries*

-** For more indepth directions on how to fuse (iron) your stabiliser to the back of your chosen fabric please read through my helpful hints below.
+** For more indepth directions on how to fuse (iron) your stabiliser to the back of your chosen fabric please read through my helpful TIPS below.

 ............................................................................